Installation

 Obtaining Universal Sign In

 Universal sign in requires purchasing a license, after which you will be able to configure your (or your colleagues') access to the private npm package and to the private repo with the sources and examples.
-Alternatively, as an Expo customer, obtain access through this form.

 Accessing the private npm package